My Therapist Cooks

 Savory carby cake.
 My favorite food group.

-So this Loaded Baked Potato Salad!
+So this Loaded Potato Salad!
 It comes together in just a little bit of time (under an hour) and is super simple.
 I like to start the potatoes first, then make the dressing and other components while the potatoes are boiling and cooling.

 How to make Loaded Baked Potato Salad recipe from funnyloveblog.com